Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Why is Customer Feedback Important?

-There are several key benefits of getting customer feedback.
-First, it allows you to assess a customer’s experience directly from the actual customer, removing brand-side bias.
-Second, you can utilize insights from feedback for future growth.
+Receiving customer feedback allows you to assess a customer’s experience directly from the actual customer, removing brand-side bias.
+Also, insights from feedback can be utilized for future growth, like product additions or improvements, changes to communication strategy, and community-building ideas.

 Experience the platform as a Gladly support hero with a guided tour